Conjunctions

 Coordinating Conjunctions

 Coordinating conjunctions are used to separate two matrix clauses.
-They are placed at the beginning of the second clause.
+They are placed at the end of the first clause.

 Subordinating Conjunctions